SOPHIA-Research-Lab/VortexDHM/README.md

 ## Citation
 If you use this code in your research, please cite the corresponding publication:

 Karina Ortega-Sánchez, Rene Restrepo, Alfonso Padilla-Vivanco, Ana Doblas, Carlos Trujillo, High-speed phase aberration correction in digital holographic microscopy via vortex-Legendre method.
-Optics Letters (2025).
+Submitted to Optics Letters (2025).
 DOI: [Insert DOI]

 ## License
 This code is distributed under the MIT License.
 See the LICENSE file for details.